 Milwaukee also has significant connections to the film industry, having been home to a long list of actors (including Gene Wilder and Spencer Tracy), as well as filmmakers Will Zens, Jim Abrahams, and David and Jerry Zucker.
 Talk show host-turned-media mogul Oprah Winfrey also spent some of her childhood here.

 Besides being home to numerous production companies, Milwaukee is regularly the site for location shoots for movies, TV shows, documentaries and specials.
 Some of the movies that have been filmed in the area include Public Enemies, The Blues Brothers, Dahmer, Major League and Transformers: The Dark Side of the Moon, to name a few.
 Among the TV shows or series that have done filming in Milwaukee are WWF Raw, and of course the classic sitcom Laverne & Shirley, whose main characters worked in one of Milwaukee's breweries.

 The abundance of production activity taking place here in Milwaukee makes it an ideal connection point for film students and filmmaking professionals.
-FILM CONNECTION gets you close to the action in ways that other film schools can't, thanks to our revolutionary mentor-apprentice approach, which pairs you with a working film or TV professional who personally instructs you on real film and video shoots.
+FILM CONNECTION gets you close to the action in ways that other film schools can't, thanks to our revolutionary mentor-student approach, which pairs you with a working film or TV professional who personally instructs you on real film and video shoots.
 Enroll today, and find out why over 70% of our graduates go on to permanent industry jobs!
 Let us get you on the path to your dreams today!

 National Recording Studio

 1031 W. National Avenue